z390development/z390/test/README.md

 ------------
 1. execz.js
 Commands:
-  cd handover/1
+  cd handover/2
-  export ESF1=test/DEMOCAT.ESF1
+  export ESF1=test/DEMOCAT.ESF1                                                       # Linux
-  jjs -cp test:classes -scripting --language=es6 test/execz.js -- acb2 zVSAM\(2\)
+  jjs -cp test:classes -scripting --language=es6 test/execz.js -- acb2 zVSAM\(2\)     # Linux
+  set ESF1=test\DEMOCAT.ESF1                                                          # Windows
+  jjs -cp test:classes -scripting --language=es6 test\execz.js -- acb2 zVSAM(2)       # Windows
 This results in vz390 passing control to the_VSAM_Handler, which passes control to vz390.v2's handle_open_req method, validating the correct version of ACB, creating a zACB, adding it to the ACB Hashmap, extracting the DDNAME, and retrieving and logging the value from the environment.

 2. tcat.js
 Commands:
-  cd handover/1
+  cd handover/2
   export ESF1=test/DEMOCAT.ESF1
   jjs -cp test:classes -scripting --language=es6 test/tcat.js
 This exercises the catalog access classes DEMOCAT, Catalog, InlineCatalog, CatalogEntry, CatalogImplementationType and CatEntry_Cluster.
 It locates the catalog, adds some extra cluster entries to it in order to stress the subsequent search method a little, and retrieves all the cluster entries from the catalog and lists them on the console.
 Then,